vtex-apps/io-documentation/docs/en/Recipes/development/creating-custom-apps-on-vtex-io.md

 | [events-example](https://github.com/vtex-apps/events-example) | Exposes a Node.js app that handles platform events
 | [search-engine-example](https://github.com/vtex-apps/search-engine-example) | Backend service that implements VTEX's Search Protocol |

-Another great way of learning about VTEX IO apps is **checking our [vtex-apps](https://github.com/vtex-app) organization on Github**, as most of the code that powers Store Framework **is open-source**.
+Another great way of learning about VTEX IO apps is **checking the [vtex-apps](https://github.com/vtex-apps) organization on Github**, as most of the code that powers Store Framework **is open-source**.
 Here are some of the apps you'll find there:

 | App | Description | Builders |
 |--|--| -- |